caravagnalab/rRACES-examples/build_cohorts/README.md

 mutations, i.e., the germline mutations.

-For efficiency purposes, not all the 12 tumour read sets were directly produced by rRACES.
+For efficiency purposes, not all the 12 tumour read sets were directly produced by ProCESS.
 Instead, for each purity, we split the generation of the 200X-coverage read set into 40 5X-coverage lots.
 The lots are pairwise different because of their sequencing simulation random seeds: the $i$-th lot random seed is $i$.